yash21-git/customer-Analytics-using-SQL/README.md

 # Project Overview:
 A self-initiated data analytics project that simulates an e-commerce order system and uses SQL to derive actionable customer insights.
 It demonstrates how SQL can be used to analyze customer behavior, product performance, and churn patterns using a structured relational schema.
 The dataset simulates an e-commerce platform’s data.

+# Objective : To understand key patterns in customer behavior—such as churn, repeat purchases, product return tendencies, and customer value—using advanced SQL queries and visual analytics.
+The project aims to identify actionable insights that can guide customer engagement, product improvement, and retention strategies.

 # Dataset
 Source: public e-commerce dataset taken from kaggel
 File: https://www.kaggle.com/datasets/shriyashjagtap/e-commerce-customer-for-behavior-analysis?resource=download